Kids Sledding, Tubing & Winter Vacation Activities

 Adventure Ridge is the perfect place for kids to be kids… and adults to be kids again!
 Located at the top of the Vail Mountain gondola, Adventure Ridge truly is state-of-the-art family fun.
 As the name would imply, Adventure Ridge offers something for everyone, including mini snowmobiles for the kids, ski biking, tubing and more.
 There are 8 tubing lanes, each with a slightly different pitch and route: 4 for beginners and 4 for experts.
 For most tubing hills kids need to be at least 36″ tall to participate.

-And by the way, there’s lots to do besides sledding & tubing.
-Here is a list of surefire winter crowd-pleasers…
+And by the way, there’s lots to do in Vail and Beaver Creek besides sledding & tubing!
+Here’s a list of surefire winter crowd-pleasers…

 Click here to see all available kids activities in the Vail Valley.